LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

       -ignorecase::boolean= ?\
    )

-   The ``regExp`` creator method creates a reusable regular expression.
-The regular expression type must be initialized with a string regulare expression pattern as either the first parameter or as the argument of a ``-find`` keyword parameter.
+   The `regExp` creator method creates a reusable regular expression.
+The regular expression type must be initialized with a string regular expression pattern as either the first parameter or as the argument of a ``-find`` keyword parameter.
 The type will also store a replacement pattern, and input string pased as either the second and third parameters or specified with the